-At 11:05, the other seventeen were gathered near the grassy area among the woodland and thicket at the Royal Pavilion end of the site.
-Most were lying down, relaxing and chewing their cud, with a few grazing in the thicket.
-Before long, they all lay down to rest.
-Several came over for back and shoulder rubs before settling beside me.
-Youngster 227 enjoyed a long back rub, before fully stretching out for a belly rub.
-Youngster 230 was lying down alone under the trees, but was completely fine, enjoying some peace and quiet before relishing a long neck, chin and back scratch.
-They were all happy, relaxed, and looking well.
+At 11:05, the remaining seventeen cattle were gathered near ///scout.cube.noon, in the grassy area surrounding the thicket at the Royal Pavilion end of the site.
+Most were lying down, relaxing and chewing their cud, while a few grazed in the bushes behind.
+After a while, they all settled down to rest.
+Several came over for back and shoulder rubs before lying down beside me.
+Youngster 230 was lying down alone under the trees to the east, but was perfectly content, happily accepting strokes and rubs while resting.
+Youngster 227 enjoyed a long back scratch before stretching right out for a belly rub.
+All seventeen were happy, relaxed, and in good condition.

-I said my goodbyes just after 12:35 leaving them resting peacefully.
+I said my goodbyes just after 12:35, leaving them all resting peacefully.

 Emergency Procedure